sysadmlab/lfs207-study/ch03-user-environment/001-env-variables.md

 3. export
 4. set </br>

+# How do the commands env, printenv, export, and set differ:
 1. The **env** command and the **printenv** commands are external commands whereas the **export** command and the **set** command are Shell Built-in commands.
 2. The **env** and the **printenv** commands display all the **environment** variables.
 3. The **export** command exports a Shell Variable to Environment Variable.
 Without any options or arguments, the **export** command lists all the exported variables.